Insights

 Sometimes it pays to assume the worst

-When you assume, you make an ass out of ‘u’ and me, or so the saying goes, and, in many situations, making assumptions can be misguided.
-But, in other situations, it pays to assume.
-Information security is one of these situations and, by assuming the worst, you can start to plan for it and prepare to defend against it.
+When you assume, you make an ass out of ‘u’ and me, or so the saying goes and, in many situations, making assumptions can be misguided.
+There are, however, certain situations, like information security, where it is beneficial to assume the worst and by doing so, you can proactively plan and prepare to defend against potential threats.

-A successful attack only needs one route in, but defenders need to protect against many potential entry points.
-In this situation, the advantage is with the attacker and, with the time, skills and resources, it’s a matter of ‘when’ an attack will get through, rather than ‘if’.
+Successful attacks only require one entry point, but defenders must protect against numerous potential vulnerabilities.
+In this context, the advantage lies with the attacker.
+Given enough time, skills, and resources, it’s a question of ‘when’ an attack will occur rather than ‘if.’

 Know what’s important